If you’re hosting a game-day party or Superbowl, you need three things- good beer, a great TV, and Buffalo Chicken Wings!!

 Pressure cooking the wings with the rub infused them with the flavors really well.
 We coated them with sauce and broiled them to get that crisp texture.

 It took longer than usual to crisp up the skin though.
 It took around 6 minutes in the broiler to get the crisp texture and it wasn’t as crispy as the one from the oven.

-Oven: The chicken was cooked perfectly and the wings had a nice crunch after the first round of baking.
+Oven: The baked chicken wings was cooked perfectly and the wings had a nice crunch after the first round of baking.